LOADING ...

 Bắt đầu làm bài nào

-I took a contract to bury the body of blasphemous MacKie,
+I a contract to bury the body of blasphemous Bill MacKie,

 Whenever, or whatsoever the manner of death he die

-Whether he die in the light o' day or the peak-faced moon;
+Whether he die in the light o' day or under the moon;

-In cabin or dance-hall, camp or dive, mucklucks or patent
+In cabin or dance-hall, or dive, mucklucks or patent shoon;

-On velvet or virgin peak, by glacier, drift or draw;
+On velvet tundra or virgin peak, by glacier, drift or

-In muskeg or canyon gloom, by avalanche, fang or claw;
+In muskeg hollow or canyon gloom, by avalanche, or claw;

 By battle, or sudden wealth, by pestilence, hooch or lead

-I swore on the Book I would and look till I found my tombless dead.
+I swore on the Book I would follow and look till I my tombless dead.

-For Bill was a dainty of cuss, and his mind was mighty sot
+For Bill was a dainty kind of cuss, and his mind was sot

-On a dinky patch flowers and grass in a civilized bone-yard lot.
+On a dinky patch with and grass in a civilized bone-yard lot.

 And where he or how he died, it didn't matter a damn